nerium-data/nerium/README.md

 `DATABASE_URL` for query connections must be set in the environment (or in a local `.env` file).
 This is the simplest configuration option.

-Because the service uses `responder`, it will also respect `PORT` if set in the environment.
+Because the web service uses Responder, it will also respect `PORT` if set in the environment.

 ### Script file paths